-This recipe for Skinny Seasoned Baked Onion Rings from makes a simple side dish of homemade and low fat onion rings that’s so much healthier than fried.
+This recipe for Skinny Seasoned Baked Onion Rings makes a simple side dish of homemade and low-fat onion rings that’s so much healthier than fried.

 Homemade onion rings don’t have to be unhealthy – this version coats the onion rings in spices too to give them a kick of flavor, and they’re ready in around 30 minutes too!

 I absolutely LOVE onion rings.
 It’s one of those things that if I see them on a menu, I almost always give in to temptation.

 Ya know what ruins an onion ring?
 Grease!
 With this fantastic low fat onion ring recipe, no greasy fingers!